John Cotton Dana Library and Research Archive

 Our collection contains records of all aspects of living and working in Woodstock and the surrounding towns of north Windsor County, since earliest settlement, as a means of providing both a broad context and a regional home for valuable records.
 We also keep research resources on the natural and built environment, land records, local governance & planning, commerce, industry, recreation, tourism, and contributions of individuals to our common culture through the arts, literature, and science.
 Our collection includes books, photographs, DVD’s, CD’s, maps, art work on paper, blueprints, personal papers, official documents, manuscripts, diaries, account records and ledger books, posters, periodicals, family records, bibles, genealogies, albums, scrapbooks, memoirs, oral histories, ephemera, selected newspapers back to 1800, and other records of local interest and historical importance.

-NORMAL HOURS: During the month of April the History Center will be open Wednesday, Thursday, and Friday by appointment only.
+NORMAL HOURS: The library will be open Wednesdays, Thursdays, and Saturdays from 10:00 am – 3:00 pm.
 For more information contact our librarian at email@example.com or call 802-457-1822.
 So that we may better serve all our patrons, please contact the librarian in advance with your research request.

 REGISTRATION: Researchers will be asked to sign in and to fill out a registration form for the research topic to be pursued.